Grimmys/rpg_tactical_fantasy_game/data/language_instuctions.md

 # Multilingual Support Description

 ## Introduction
 This update adds an interface for implementing multilingual functionality to the game.
+Due to the unfinished translation work, some content is temporarily missing, but it is harmless, the interface has been completed.
+I will continue to finish Chinese translation.

 ## How to add a new language
 1. Create a language directory: Create a copy of the `en` folder under the `data` folder and rename it to the name of the language you need, assuming it is `language_name`.
+(Due to the unfinished translation work, some content is temporarily missing.)
 2. Copy font files: Add the font files required for your language in ttf format under the `fonts` folder.
 3. Import font files: Modify the contents of `data/language_name/fonts_description.py` and change the name of the font file to the name of the font file you need.
 4. Add language button: Modify the content of the `element_grid` list in the `create_choose_language_menu` function in `menu_creater_manager.py`.
 Add a button with your language's full name as `title` and `language_name` as `callback`.
 For example: